garrandall/popular-music-data/tracks/swalla-jason-derulo-nicki-minaj-ty-dolla--ign.md

 I swear that-a-all y'all my type

 All you girls in here, if you're feeling thirsty
-Come on take a sip 'cause you know what I'm servin', ooh
+Come on take a sip 'cause you know what I'm servin', oh

 Shimmy shimmy yay, shimmy yay, shimmy ya (drank) Swalla-la-la (drank)